 All these are symptoms of a skewed relationship with food, your body or simply with yourself.
 In order to be happy with your body, it’s not about what food you eat but about regaining control over your relationships with food, body and soul.
 It’s about creating the right conditions for you to feel content and happy with yourself.

-If this sounds familiar, then you might be interested in my free course Understanding Emotional Eating.
+If this sounds familiar, then you might be interested in my course Understanding Emotional Eating.
 Why not pop over and check it out.